COSSUP Peer Recovery Support Services Mentoring Initiative

 The purpose of the First Responder Deflection Mentoring Initiative is to enhance the adoption and growth of first responder deflection and pre-arrest diversion.
 The initiative will provide communities interested in starting or enhancing a deflection program with the opportunity to learn from established or innovative programs that have shown success in supporting individuals with substance use disorder in their community.
 The mentor sites serve as models for individuals and teams interested in starting a program or for established programs interested in learning innovative practices.

 The purpose of the Overdose Fatality Review (OFR) Peer Mentor Program is to elevate, communicate, and leverage OFR promising practices while building bridges between nascent teams and those with demonstrated success.
 The OFR Peer Mentor Program provides a unique opportunity to learn the application and practice of OFR from experienced peers.

-The purpose of the Evidence-based Treatment in Custody, Jail-based Mentor Site Initiative is to offer jails across the country interested in providing or enhancing their medication-assisted treatment (MAT) services a unique opportunity to observe and learn from innovative programs that have demonstrated success in meeting the treatment needs of individuals with substance use disorders.
-Five programs were selected to serve as mentor sites.
-Each site represents an example of a variety of programs found in diverse settings across the nation.
+The Jail-based MAT Mentor Site Initiative offers jails a unique opportunity to observe and learn from innovative and experienced programs that have demonstrated success in meeting the treatment needs of individuals with substance use disorders.
+Multiple programs, representing diverse settings across the nation, were selected to serve as mentor sites.